brucemack/microlink/docs/el_supplement.md

 Nodes initiate the interaction by opening a TCP connection to the EL Server on port TCP 5200.
 Data will flow in both directions on this connection.
 The protocol used on this TCP connection appears to be ad-hoc and is entirely unrelated to VoIP.
 The protocol is request/response and appears to be "disconnect delimited" - meaning that the server sends a response to the client and then disconnects.
-This is similar to HTTP/1.1.
+This is similar to HTTP/1.0.

 The server interaction accomplishes a few things:

 * Allows a node to authenticate itself and to tell the rest of the network about its status.
 Your callsign must be pre-validated for this to work.
 You use your password to authenticate securely.
 * Provides the ability to download the entire directory of EchoLink nodes.
 * (Speculation) There is likely a way that a node can request the status of a specific callsign.
+(Need to do some more testing here.)

-Nodes can establish any one of three statuses on the network:
+Nodes can advertise any one of three statuses on the network:
 * ONLINE
 * BUSY
 * OFF

-(**I'm not completely sure of this detail**) Connecting to the EchoLink Server, authenticating, and establishing an ONLINE or BUSY status puts the node in "logged in" state for some period of time (**what is the timeout?**).
+(**I'm not completely sure of this detail**) Connecting to the EchoLink Server, authenticating, and advertising an ONLINE or BUSY status puts the node in "logged in" state for some period of time (**what is the timeout?**).
 This is significant since other nodes on the network will check this status before accepting a QSO from a requesting station.
 Essentially, the EchoLink server is providing a free authentication service for the rest